-In all the Yarra River is 242 kilometres long.
-It flows from the Yarra Ranges to the famous Yarra Valley wine region and on to the city of Melbourne and down to the sea.
-There are nice walking and cycling paths all the way along the river of which the Melbourne walk is one of the most picturesque.
+Yarra River in all is 242 kilometres long.
+It flows from the green Yarra Ranges to Yarra Valley and on to Melbourne and from there down to the sea.
+There are nice walking and cycling paths all the way but I think the Melbourne walk is the prettiest of them all.
+I like Melbourne!

-I spent half a day on a little Yarra River walk in central Melbourne, starting at Southbank and walking to the Royal Botanic Gardens.
+I spent half a day on my little Yarra River walk through central Melbourne, starting at Southbank and walking towards the Royal Botanic Gardens.

-My trip to Melbourne was in August that is the middle of winter in Australia.
-I was a bit worried what the winter weather would be like as most people told me it will be cold and stormy.
+My trip to Melbourne happened to be in August which is mid winter in Australia.
+Beforehand I was a bit worried what Australian winter weather is like.
+Most people told me it will be cold and stormy.

 Yes, it was cold, but it was sunny and clear skies most of the time.
-So I went our and walked a lot while my husband spent his days in meetings in the Southbank Convention Centre.
+So I went out and walked a lot while my husband Clas spent his days in meetings in the Southbank Convention Centre.

-The winter air was cool and clear and all colours really strong.
-Since in Australia the sun is strong all year round and even in winter you can get amazing photos.
+The winter air was cool and clear which makes all colors real strong.
+The Australian sun is strong all year round and even in winter you will get amazing colors in your photos.

-So I made a gallery of the best photos I took while walking along the Yarra on a sunny winter day.
+So I made a gallery of the photos I took walking along the Yarra on a sunny winter day.

-As you might know I normally take capture the nature in my photos but this is an exception.
-Yarra views made me inspired of city architecture.
-I noticed that there is so much visual beauty in skyscrapers.
+As you might know I normally prefer nature photos but Melbourne became an exception.
+Yarra views made me so inspired of city life and I saw so much beauty in skyscrapers.

-So city views and sky scrapers make a great thing to watch – this is Melbourne, Australia!
+So river views and skyscrapers make a great combination – this is Melbourne, Australia!